whage/whage.github.io/about.md

 ---

 I'm a software developer from Budapest, Hungary.
-I started out as a web application developer but my interests gradually shifted towards other domains of the software world, where the scope of the work is broader and where the focus is on performance and efficiency instead of just speed of development.
+I started out as a self-taught web application developer.
+My interests gradually shifted towards other domains of the software world, mostly the lower layers - systems software, operating systems, networking.

 [Download my CV as a pdf document][cv-link]